hammyau/ODFExplorer/README.md

 I've not seen how it runs on a Mac.

 Go to the url localhost:3000/app/index.html (which I can't make show up as a link here)

+There is a simple test HelloWorld document located in the testDoc directory to play with.
+Submit it and see the kind of results you can get.

 Click on the red ODFE Info button to check you have the jar.
 Click on the green "What is this?" button to learn more.